Savuti Campsite: Best Camping and Self-Drive Safari Guide

 In heavy rain, it would have been very different.

-Some of the tracks are black cotton soil, which can become particularly boggy and treacherous in wet conditions.
+Some tracks are black cotton soil, which can become particularly boggy and treacherous in wet conditions.

 driving in Savuti - wet and muddy road